 This list is updated yearly, with prices adjusted and restaurants shuffled around the list, bounced, or added as costs change.
 Prices have consistently increased by about 5% since 2011.
-For 2013, Be Our Guest Restaurant and Katsura Grill joined the list, bumping Riverside Mill and La Cantina de San Angel.
+(Note: menu prices continue to rise, so if our prices might be off by ~$1 total, but rankings remain accurate.)
+For our most recent update, Be Our Guest Restaurant and Katsura Grill joined the list, bumping Riverside Mill and La Cantina de San Angel.

 1. Wolfgang Puck Express – We’ve never eaten at Wolfgang Puck Express at Disney (we don’t eat at restaurants that can be found in the “outside world” at Disney) ourselves so I cannot comment on the quality of the food, but Wolfgang Puck Express once again takes the top spot for “2013 Best Disney Dining Plan Value” for Counter Service restaurants.
 It’s a great place to maximize the value of your Disney Dining Plan Quick Service credits thanks to the many expensive entrees, especially the salmon and pasta dishes!
 Total Value: $25.90.

-2. Pepper Market – As of the start of 2013, Pepper Market is once again a full-time food court (instead of doing a lunch buffet).
+2. Pepper Market – Pepper Market is once again a full-time food court (instead of doing a lunch buffet).
 This restaurant at Coronado Springs has a lot of options (possibly because of the large convention space?) and a lot of them are expensive.
-A few of the Chef’s station combos are priced at $14.99 and many options are priced at $13.99 or above.
+A few of the Chef’s station combos are priced at $14.99 (we highly recommend the ribs!) and many options are priced at $13.99 or above.
 Each of these combos are served with two sides, making them not only a good value from the perspective of price, but also from the perspective of what you get for your money.
 Just don’t order the 14″ pizzas, as those require two credits, and as such, are a poor value.
 Total Value: $24.93.

 3. Tangierine Cafe – One of the most unique, and arguably one of the best Counter Service restaurants at Walt Disney World, you really can’t go wrong with anything here.
 To maximize your value, try the Mediterranean Sliders Combo, which is the most expensive entree (and is very filling!).
 Total Value: $22.97.